-- Full time or Part time fixed term opportunity for 12 months
+- Multiple full-time or part-time opportunities available.
+Fixed term opportunity for 12 months

-The Associate Oncology Program Manager is responsible for the overall management, coordination and administration of projects or allocated clinical trials relevant to specific research areas covering oncology (AOPM).
+The Associate Oncology Program Managers are responsible for the overall management, coordination and administration of projects or allocated clinical trials relevant to specific research areas.

-The team of AOPMs work on the portfolio of studies in the Oncology Program consisting of over 40 specialised staff working as Study Coordinators, Data Managers, Study Monitors and Clinical Trial Assistants in the tumour streams of Gastro-intestinal, Gynaecological, Brain, Lung and Urogenital research and reporting through to the Oncology Program Manager.
-The AOPMs are involved in development or operational activities depending on education and training, experience and opportunities.
+The team of Associate Oncology Program Manager’s (AOPM) work on the portfolio of studies in their respective research/disease area working with their teams of specialised staff working as Study Coordinators, Data Managers, Study Monitors and Clinical Trial Assistants in the tumour streams of Gastro-intestinal, Gynaecological, Brain, Lung and Urogenital research, reporting through to the Oncology Program Manager.
+The AOPM’s are involved in development or operational activities depending on education and training, experience and opportunities.

 The activities range from:

-- oversight of trial operations including data collection, onsite monitoring and data cleaning.
+- Oversight of trial operations including data management and onsite and remote monitoring;

 The role will involve working with other senior staff at the CTC e.g. clinical investigators and biostatisticians for protocol development and with interim and final analyses and poster and manuscript publications.